mlte-team/mlte/docs/docs/development.md

 $ npm run dev
 ```

 This will run the front end at `http://localhost:3000` so be sure to specify that as an allowed origin when running the backend.
-The backend can be run with a command like this (using a file system store, in the local ./store folder):
+The backend can be run with a command like this one (using a file system store, in the local ./store folder):

 ```bash
 $ mlte backend --backend-uri fs://store --allowed-origins http://localhost:3000